abrarulhoque/ask-ai/README.md

 1. Clone the repository
 2. Open the project in Android Studio
 3. Build and run the app
-4. Configure your OpenAI API key in the settings
+4. Configure your OpenAI API key in the settings screen of the app

+### API Key Configuration

+For security reasons, the app does not include an OpenAI API key by default.
+You need to:

+1. Obtain an API key from [OpenAI's platform](https://platform.openai.com)
+2. Enter your API key in the app's settings screen
+3. The app will save your API key securely using Android's DataStore

+Alternatively, for development purposes, you can modify the `buildConfigField` in `app/build.gradle.kts` to include your API key.

 ## Technical Stack